Crypto whale: role, influence and methods to follow them

 What you will learn:

-✔ Master a decentralized portfolio ( DEFI ) - Learn to manage your assets without intermediary and to interact directly with the blockchain.
+Master a decentralized portfolio ( DEFI ) - Learn to manage your assets without intermediary and to interact directly with the blockchain.

-✔ Perform transactions via a decentralized wallet - a practical guide to exchange cryptos independently.
+Perform transactions via a decentralized wallet - a practical guide to exchange cryptos independently.

-✔ Explore decentralized finance (DEFI) - Discover advanced concepts such as staking and NFT , and optimize your investment strategies.
+Explore decentralized finance (DEFI) - Discover advanced concepts such as staking and NFT , and optimize your investment strategies.

 📥 Download the guide freely by filling out the form below:

-Why follow the crypto whales?
+Why follow crypto whales?

 The accumulation of tokens by whales before a major announcement or an upward trend remains a signal followed by many investors and traders.

-However, today on large capitalization assets, it is mainly the coordinated movements of several large whales, more than the isolated action of a single player, which can influence prices in the short term.
+However, today in large-cap assets, it is primarily the coordinated movements of several large whales, rather than the isolated action of a single player, that can influence prices in the short term.

-Limits and precautions
+Limitations and precautions

 Examples of famous whales and their influence